Understanding API Contract Manufacturing in the Modern Era

 Comparator Drug Supply: Sustainable Sourcing & Logistics

 Comparator drugs are an integral component of the pharma supply chain, albeit a somewhat obscure one.
-Comparator drugs will include having a sustainable comparator drug supply that includes:
+Comparator drugs will include having a sustainable comparator drug supply that includes:- Ethical sourcing from quality and licensed suppliers.

 - Sustainable logistics that consider vehicle emissions.